fabio-t/alone-rl/README.md

 * Type **t** to throw a throwable weapon (only stones, for now).
 The targeting system is just a stub for now: it simply targets the closest creature, tree or boulders in your view.
 Soon there'll be proper targeting.

+* Type **e** to eat if there's a corpse in the cell you are on or in any of the 8 neighbouring cells.
+If you got a corpse from the ground, you need to drop it before you can eat it.
+Quantities have to be optimised but generally even a rabbit corpse should be enough to empty your hunger bar.

 # Features